 Unfortunately, my killer glares are nowhere as effective as they used to be now that I was in a two-year-old body.

 "Ohh, don't you look so cute when you brood Hikaru-sama."
 The woman actually had the audacity to coo at me.

 Okay, now that's crossing the line!
 "I don't brood-" a spoon was shoved into my mouth as I tried to tell the old woman off, and quickly depositing it's content before I had the time to so much as blink.

 "There, now that wasn't so bad wasn't it?"
 Nanako set the spoon and bowl down before picking me off from the high chair she trapped me in earlier.
 "Really Hikaru-sama, for someone who acts so smart all the time, you only show your true age at moments like this."

 She gently set me on the ground before shooing me away.
 "Run along now Hikaru-sama, I've got work to do and I'm sure you want to get back to your books."

 You may have one this round woman, but this is far from over!

 After turning two more corners and sprinting down as many halls, I skidded to a stop as I reached my destination.
-Before me a pair of large wooden door loomed.
+Before me, a pair of large wooden doors loomed.
 They were completely different from the sliding panels, shoji, that acted as entryways for the rest of the compound.